Building Strong Teams: Lessons from Graham and Raewyn Henry

 Forming the basis for leadership

 Graham and Raewyn met at University and later married when they were both at teacher’s college.
 Graham spent over two decades as a teacher and school principal before transitioning to professional rugby coaching in the mid-1990s.
 Raewyn, too, balanced her roles as a teacher, coach, and dedicated mother, eventually becoming a prominent coach in netball both in New Zealand and internationally.
 Their shared experiences in education laid a solid foundation for their leadership philosophies.
 At Auckland Grammar School, Graham faced the challenge of managing a hostel with 100 boys, honing his skills in leadership and accountability.
-When he moved to Carlston Boys High School, he cultivated a strong sense of purpose among his students and staff.
+When he moved to Kelston Boys' High School, he cultivated a strong sense of purpose among his students and staff.
 This approach would later inform his coaching style, where he emphasised collaboration and shared responsibility.

 1. Creating a Culture of Ownership